 From style through to functionality, there are plenty of factors to consider when deciding how to dress your windows.
 A popular conundrum is the choice between blinds and shutters, with both offering different advantages and disadvantages.
 The option that is most suitable for your home will ultimately depend on a combination of aesthetics, practicality and budget.
-Of course we are biased towards shutters but it is worth considering the pros and cons of both options in order to establish which will work best for your own personal requirements.
+Of course we are biased towards interior window shutters but it is worth considering the pros and cons of both options in order to establish which will work best for your own personal requirements.
 In this post, we will explore the different options for window treatments and answer that all-important question: why choose shutters over blinds?

 Style is inevitably the first factor to be considered, as the window treatment will need to integrate seamlessly into your home and enhance the overall interior design.
-Shutters will bring a timeless look that is perfect for classic interiors but also increasingly popular in the likes of contemporary apartments.
+Wooden window shutters will bring a timeless look that is perfect for classic interiors but also increasingly popular in the likes of contemporary apartments.
 In fact, shutters can be good for achieving a minimalist style, for example with simple white panels, which is a lasting trend.

 With a fantastic array of stylish design available, featuring different materials and a plethora of colours, you’ll be sure to find an option that suits the style of your home.
 Of course blinds offer more in the way of patterns but people also tend to get bored of patterns quicker.
 Although blinds offer a softer touch, shutters are ideal for making a statement – one that is either bold or subtle depending on the style you opt for.

 Shutters provide a myriad of options for light control.
-Keep the room bright and airy in the day, or close the shutters completely for a blackout effect at night.
+Keep the room bright and airy in the day, or close the cafe style shutters completely for a blackout effect at night.
 Hand in hand with light are the privacy levels, with shutters offering much greater privacy than blinds.

 This incredibly versatile functionality of shutters allows you to adjust the levels of light and privacy with greater precision than you would be able to achieve with blinds or curtains.
 It is even possible to attain both light and privacy at the same time, an appealing combination.

-As well as light control, shutters also provide the ability for heat control.
+As well as light control, solid window shutters also provide the ability for heat control.
 Shutters are adept at keeping in the heat effectively, ideal for bringing the cost of heating bills down in the winter.
 This is primarily because they are custom made to fit the window, meaning there are less gaps for cold air to enter or hot air to be lost.

 Alternatively, throw them open in the summer to keep the room fresh and cool.
 Or if you want a bit more privacy and to keep those pesky flies and wasps at bay, adjust the shutters to let in the air whilst keeping the undesirables out.
 The heat regulation aspect of shutters is a popular selling point for customers looking to have more control and improve the overall energy efficiency of their home.